rslifka/elasticity/README.md

   1. (optional) Upload assets.
   1. Run the job flow.
   1. (optional) Add additional steps.
+  1. (optional) Wait for the job flow to complete.
   1. (optional) Shutdown the job flow.

 ## 1 - Create a Job Flow